GlennTatum/GlennTatum/README.md

 I am a first year Computer Science student at the Rochester Institute of Technology.
 I am interested in Site Reliability Engineering and Distributed Systems.
-I like concurrency patterns in Go and gofmt.

 ### Skills/Interests